 Today's world is flush with global opportunities.
-It is a playground of innovation, culture, and connection for the adult with the right skills and frame of mind.
-The individual that can focus, self-regulate, and problem-solve—that has the foundation that she needs to understand herself and to recognize and investigate the world around her—has access to a truly full life, one unencumbered by borders and boundaries.
+It is a playground of innovation, culture, and connection for those with the right skills and mindset.
+The person who can focus, self-regulate, and problem-solve—that has the foundation to understand herself and to recognize and investigate her world—has access to a truly full life, unprecedented in history, unencumbered by borders and boundaries.

-At Polis we help children develop executive functioning in a way that lasts—and so that it will manifest fully in today's world, informed by timeless thought and ready for timely action.
-Both our early childhood and elementary programs rest on four pillars:
+At Polis we help children develop self-mastery and agency in a way that lasts—and so that it will manifest fully in today's world, informed by timeless thought and ready for timely action.
+Our program rests on four pillars:

 The Montessori method, a pedagogical approach focused on independence and filled with direct practice of grit, persistence, practical know-how, and intelligent choices

 A classical knowledge curriculum focused on the intellectual foundations of global civilization—science, literature, art, and history—as well as a structured approach to writing skills and true quantitative fluency

 Urban experiential learning that takes full advantage of being located in one of the great cities of the world, with a discovery learning school environment that integrates regular trips out into the city

 Mandarin language program options that offer a chance to develop bilingual thinking, giving the twin gifts of direct access to a whole new realm of culture and opportunities, and access to a whole new perspective on one's own mind and expression

 At Polis, your child will practice real life choices in both highly designed educational environments and culturally rich natural urban ones, all while joyously learning a sequence of history, science, grammar, math, and foreign language opportunities.
 It's a program where children learn how to illuminate every corner of their minds, developing deep, lasting knowledge and skills that undergirds insatiable curiosity, confident know-how, and an impassioned work ethic.